 Then let’s say she accidentally stumbled across a Youtube video of a guy called Andreas Antonopoulos (he has great educational videos).
 It finally got her excited.
 She went and read the original whitepaper.
 But again, she was too lazy to buy some (remember: it wasn’t as easy to buy crypto in 2013 as it is now).

-However, she started seeing famous technologists on Twitter like Naval, Chamath started to talk openly about Bitcoin.
+However, she started seeing famous technologists on Twitter like Naval, Chamath start to talk openly about Bitcoin.
 It was the turning point.
 She understood the fundamentals and now she also had a decent social proof.
-She finally decided to buy a few bitcoins, secure them on a paper wallet and throw them in a safe for the next 20 years.
+She finally decided to buy a few bitcoins, stash them on a paper wallet and throw them in a safe for the next 20 year.

 And that’s called investing: You buy in when you understand something, believe in its future value and the price makes sense for you.

-In case you want to dig more into value investing, I would suggest you read Warren Buffet’s letters to shareholders.
+In case you want to dig more into value investing, I would suggest you to dig more into Warren Buffet’s books.
 Here’s a quick preview of his thinking:

 Side note about Warren Buffet and crypto: Warren Buffet doesn’t like and understand cryptocurrencies.
 Don’t worry too much though - he also missed the whole internet boom cycle.
 But that’s not the point here.
-He admits that he doesn’t understand a lot of businesses - and when that's the case, he doesn’t invest in them.
+He admits that he doesn’t understand a lot of businesses - and when that's the case, he doesn’t invest.

 Just like Buffet, you and I have the privilege to pick and invest only in the assets we understand.
 Investments in which we build a conviction and where we like the price.
 And that’s the important bit of advice that we can all learn from Warren Buffet.